Planck 2013 results. XX. Cosmology from Sunyaev-Zeldovich cluster counts: Constraints from clusters: CDM

 To investigate how robust our results are when changing our priors, we repeat the analysis substituting the {\it HST\/} constraints on $H_0$ for the BAO results.
-Figure~\ref{fig:chainsnr7} (black contours) shows that the main effect is to change the best-fit value of $H_0$, leaving the $(\Omega_\mathrm{m}, \sigma_8)$ degeneracy almost identical.
+Figure~\ref{fig:chainsnr7} (black contours) shows that the main effect is to change the best-fit value of $H_0$, leaving the $(\Omega_\mathrm{m}, \sigma_8)$ degeneracy almost unchanged.
+In the following robustness tests, we assume a fixed mass bias, $(1-b)=0.8$, to better identify the effect of each of our assumptions.